 A wilderness permit is required year-round for backpacking, overnight climbing, or any other overnight stay in the Yosemite Wilderness.
 A wilderness permit is not required for day hikes (unless hiking to Half Dome) or for staying in lodging facilities and frontcountry campgrounds.

 Wilderness permits are only issued to a limited number people for each trailhead in order to provide outstanding opportunities for solitude, as required by the Wilderness Act.
-Since many trails are very popular, reservations are recommended ($5 per confirmed reservation plus $5 per person).
-Of each daily quota for a trailhead, 60 percent can be reserved ahead of time while the remaining 40 percent is available on a first-come, first-served basis no earlier than 11 am the day before your hike begins as long as permits are available.
+Since many trails are very popular, reservations are required from late April through October.
+Of each daily quota for a trailhead, 60 percent can be reserved 24 weeks in advance.
+The remaining 40 percent are available seven days in advance.

 Frequently Asked Questions

 We now have one list of frequently asked questions about wilderness permits.